 Next, create an email list and set up your email marketing automation campaigns.
 You have to do this early in the process so as to take advantage of your email list as soon as possible.

 To get more eyeballs to your content, website, and products you need to spend some money on advertising.

 The actual amount depends on a number of things like your budget, the price of your products or services, the cost of goods, your target market, competition, and many more.

 What is important is not to spend the money blindly but closely monitor your campaigns and keep spending money as long as you get a positive ROI.

-If you reach a point that your paid campaigns are generating a loss and not profit, you should stop them and move the budget to other activities like SEO.
+If you reach a point where your paid campaigns are generating a loss and not a profit, you should stop them and move the budget to other activities like SEO.

 You don’t have to run paid campaigns on all networks.
 Advertise on the networks that are more relevant to your audience and business.

 Last but not least, do whatever you have to do to make SEO work for you.
 You can either build SEO experts in-house and let them do the work or outsource them to professionals.